mprimi/elle-cli/README.md

 ### rw-register

+Register: read, writes, and compare-and-swap operations on registers.
+Claim: the operations should be linearizable.
+Required for: snapshot isolation.

 An Elle's checker for write-read registers.
 Options are:

 - **consistency-models** - a collection of consistency models we expect this